dexcom-user/dexcom-g6-android-patched/README.md

-# Patched Dexcom G6 for Android 1.7.0.3 (international / region 3)
+# Patched Dexcom G6 for Android

 This repository provides a patch to remove the application compatibility check of the Dexcom G6 Android application.
 It also contains a set of scripts to build a patched application for yourself.